top of page

 Results:

-“The game helped me relieve stress, cope with new challenges, and makes me feel less alone in my struggles.
-I loved being able to process ideas directly related to my situation.
-I felt like the journal prompts were written just for me!” – Katrina, 23
+• “The game helped me relieve stress, cope with new challenges, and makes me feel less alone in my struggles…” – Katrina (23)

 Big Data Research

-Publication: The results of the 2018 study on online asks of teens and young adults facing serious or chronic illness was presented at the American Child Life Conference in April 2019.
+Publication: Results of 2018 study presented at the American Child Life Conference, April 2019.

 bottom of page